rzimmerman/kal/README.md

 In Kal, spaces for indentation are significant and tabs are not valid.
 Indents are required for function definitions and blocks of code inside of `if` statements, `try`/`catch` blocks, and loops.

 You should use two spaces to denote an indent.
-You can technically use any multiple of two spaces, but two is recommended stylistically.
+You can technically use any multiple of two spaces, but two is recommended as a style guideline.
 Any whitespace on blank lines is ignored.
 Semicolons at the end of statements are not required nor are they valid.

 In general single statements cannot contain line breaks.
 Notable exceptions are list and object definitions.
 For example: